wakeful-answer/vigilant-journey/docs/Concerts.md

   time: 22:00-02:00
   venue: Limbo
   desc:
     - 'WSK and Noisebath PH collaborate once again to orchestrate TORTURE GARDEN, a purgatorial night of raw, visceral noise.
-Featuring artists from different parts of the Philippines and its neighboring territories, TORTURE GARDEN presents music as a coprophagic organism, unable to break away from a cycle of excretion and regurgitation.
+A demolition derby featuring luminaries of underground noise scenes from Manila, Bali, Tokyo, and the Visayas region, TORTURE GARDEN presents music as a coprophagic organism, unable to break away from a cycle of excretion and regurgitation.
 Equipped with contact mics, circuit-bent machines, and extended techniques, these artists — which include post-apocalyptic metal fetishists and a sleaze-and-schlock noisegrind outfit — scavenge from sonic refuse, dive neck-deep into music’s landfill, to unleash atonal and infernal torrents, test the thresholds of listeners, ultimately in pursuit of aural extremities.'
 -
   title: "CONCURRENT SHOW: POLTERGEIST"
   class: poltergeist
+  artists:
+    - Dharma
+    - Cedrik Fermont
+    - Ali Fyffe
+    - mizutama
+    - Tusa Montes
+    - Cheryl Ong
+    - Ignaz Schick
+    - Tadashi Yonago
   images:
     - poltergeist.jpg
   date: Friday, October 25